 If we determine your project is a good fit and is sufficiently far along, the next step will be to get a signed Statement of Work (SoW) in place.
 The SoW puts into writing the rights and responsibilities of Crowd Supply and the creator.
 It will formally describe, in plain English, the support and services that Crowd Supply will provide and what we, in turn, will need from you.
 Typically, this takes a little bit of back and forth as you figure out which of our services you will require.
 Once the agreement is in place and signed, we’re ready to get to work building your campaign with you.

-We usually run campaigns using a central git repository for both campaign documents and collateral like videos and graphics.
-In some cases, a creator may prefer to use a collaborative document platform, which we also offer as an option.
-For now, for the majority of creators, this means working on GitHub or Google Docs, although we are glad to use other platforms such as private repos, Savannah, Dropbox, etc. We welcome feedback on this topic as we investigate better ways to host and collaborate on content.
+We usually run campaigns using a central git repository for issue tracking, campaign documents, and collateral like videos and graphics.
+For now, for the majority of creators, this means working on GitHub, although we can use other platforms such as private repos, Savannah, Dropbox, GDocs, etc. We welcome feedback on this topic as we investigate better ways to host and collaborate on content.

 Once a signed SoW is in place, we will create a repo pre-populated with “blank” documents and a series of Milestones made up of various Issues.
 The Milestones are the major requirements for launching and running a campaign, the Issues are the individual tasks needed to complete the Milestone.
 For each Milestone, we try to provide lots of help and advice via links to this Guide, explanations, and examples.
 The Milestones include: